 Fr Matthew Charlesworth SJJesuit PriestSociety of JesusJesuit priest working in Southern AfricaFr.
 MatthewCharlesworthSJ

-Wednesday of the first week in Ordinary Time
+Wednesday of the 1st week in Ordinary Time

 Date: | Season: Ordinary Time before Easter | Year: A